qrpaper/qrpaper/README.md

 ## Why qrpaper
 1. qrpaper is the first project who helps users mint their white paper on Bitcoin use ordinals protocol
-2. qrpaper optimized the NFT image generation technology, compressed the data size to the limit, it reduced the mint cost
+2. qrpaper optimized the NFT image generation technology, compressed the data size to the limit, it greatly reduced the mint gas
 3. qrpaper use qrpaper.sats domain to sign every NFT to ensure no one can fake it
 4. qrpaper split and visualized the white paper to qrcode, which has a beautiful style, it is easy to spread
 5. qrpaper is governed by community through qp-dao, it's a decentralized project